8-minute read

 Building a resilient approach to wildfire risk

 As wildfire threats intensify, a proactive, data-driven approach to wildfire mitigation is no longer optional for utilities—it’s essential.
 Through our four-phase framework, utilities can strategically assess, prioritize, and address wildfire risks, ensuring that resources are allocated effectively to safeguard communities, assets, and the environment.
+For electric utilities, it is critical to evaluate electric utility operations and address utility wildfire and asset caused wildfires to minimize harm to infrastructure, public health, and communities.
 From mapping geographic risk to developing asset-specific models and implementing a robust wildfire mitigation plan, each phase builds on the last to create a comprehensive strategy that is both scalable and adaptive.

 By leveraging predictive intelligence and advanced analytics, utilities are not only preparing for the wildfire risks of today, but also positioning themselves to respond to future challenges with agility.
 Our approach provides the tools needed to anticipate risk, direct investments wisely, and maintain operational resilience in the face of evolving wildfire threats.
 Embracing a structured, phased strategy for wildfire mitigation helps utilities meet regulatory expectations, protect their service areas, and build a safer, more reliable grid for the communities they serve.